ShaiCoyg/Friends-Only---front-end-/README.md

-# Friends-Only---front-end-
+# Friends Only - Front End
-a facebook copycat - front end sidee
+a facebook copycat - front end side.

+major thanks to Vikash & Avinash from easy tutorials for all the help and resources!